 You all must be aware of the fact that the first step towards learning something new involves finding out the best possible way in which to begin.
-This can be quite a difficult and time consuming task and often becomes the deciding factor with regards to whether or not you continue with your pursuit.
+This can be quite a difficult and time-consuming task and often becomes the deciding factor with regards to whether or not you continue with your pursuit.

-Finally, if you have decided to learn Java programming language, at first, you might not be clear on where to start.
+Finally, if you have decided to learn the Java programming language, at first, you might not be clear on where to start.
 This is where this article will come to your rescue.
 It will take you through various, time tested approaches, through which, you can learn Java in the most effective manner.

 How Hard Is It To Learn Java

-Java is application layer programming language and is not very difficult to learn.
-It does not require any prior programming experince to learn java coding.
+Java is an application layer programming language and is not very difficult to learn.
+It does not require any prior programming experience to learn java coding.
 Learning Java can be really easy if you already know a programming language.
 The fastest way to learn java is to start learning by doing it.

 Step 1: Make Up Your Mind – Ignore the Critics

 Not every person loves Java programming and hence, they will try their level best to deter you from learning the language.
 It is true that the world of programming is flooded with different competing languages and it is not really possible to pick the one which is the best.
-A language which works perfectly for you might not serve the same purpose for someone else.
+A language that works perfectly for you might not serve the same purpose for someone else.

 Hence, instead of paying attention to what the critics of Java have to say, you must focus all your attention on learning the language you picked.

 Although, it is very much possible to learn Java simply by installing the Java SDK the learning curve, in this case, is bound to be really slow.
 When Java SDK is combined with an IDE, it provides for an integrated development environment which will take care of all your needs and will help you learn quickly and more effectively.
 And among the different IDEs, Eclipse is undoubtedly the best and can be downloaded for free.

 – Click on Download “JDK“.